jacob-shuman/unscript/README.md

 - `build:deploy` would also be shortened to `bd`.

 If no query is passed then a list of all scripts in the `package.json` will be displayed.

+## Why was this made?
+There are many existing tools on npm that can run javascript files easily as a drop-in replacement for package.json scripts.
+Although these are helpful utilities I found that I wanted to create many small package.json scripts that I wouldn't need a full javascript file for.
+Unscript was created out of my own personal desire to quick run npm scripts using automatically generated shortened names.

 ## Options